 5. Customer Service Is Everything to You and Your Business

 Where do unhappy customers go?
-Almost always, the customer will move on to another store or another product or perhaps even another company altogether.
+Almost always, the customer will move on to another store or another product, or perhaps even another company altogether.
 Even worse, they may leave a negative review online or badmouth your company.
 Don’t let your ego cost you a customer or harm your business’s brand or reputation.

 The Bottom Line

-Businesses that deal with unhappy or angry customers quickly and empathically retain customers and build a reputation of offering top-notch customer service.
+Businesses that deal with unhappy or angry customers quickly and empathically retain customers and build a reputation for offering top-notch customer service.
 That’s the kind of reputation you want!
 Customers are increasingly vocal on social media, and unhappy customers are more likely to share bad experiences than good ones.
 Don’t give them a reason to post something that portrays your company in a negative light.

 The Atlanta Small Business Network, from start-up to success, we are your go-to resource for small business news, expert advice, information, and event coverage.